Back

 MVP product development: what is it and why do you need it

 Product MVP development is a common approach to software development.
 MVP, or minimum viable product, is a product that contains only the core features of your final software.
-The next steps you take after you build MVP app are iterative: you gain feedback from your target audience, add missing features, improve already existing ones, and repeat until your app is done.
+The next steps you take after you build an MVP app are iterative: you gain feedback from your target audience, add missing features, improve already existing ones, and repeat until your app is done.
 All in all, this approach is suitable for almost any type of product development.
 It is beneficial to invest some funds into an early functional model to gain helpful feedback from potential users.
 However, it is especially helpful when it comes to startup application development.
 Startups are often based only on an idea.
 While they are often unique, testing out whether they are actually viable and marketable is often possible only with costly market research.
-MVP product development will help you save the funds and gain helpful data at the same time.
+MVP product development will help you save funds and gain helpful data at the same time.

 Reading time: 8 minutes